chanpreet3000/Leetcoder/README.md

 ***
-**NOTE**: It works only on windows and only on the new dynamic layout of leetcode.
+**NOTE**: It works only on Windows and only on the new dynamic layout of leetcode.

-Check and working on 13-06-2024.
+Checked and working on 13-06-2024.
 Use Responsibly.

 Also, one more thing logging system is deprecated and will be removed in the future.
 ***